 At the July 5, 2008 opening of the exhibition

-'Ploos van Amstel, a survey of 60 years' the first
+'Ploos van Amstel, an anthology of 60 years' the first

 copy of the book 'Ploos van Amstel' was presented

 to the artist by Gerrit Bosch, the curator of the art

 Ploos van Amstel receives the first copy from Gerrit Bosch